vstaneva/Swing/README.md

 Tutorial
 -------
 1. Describe your experiment in CSV format.
 Swing will expect a CSV file that looks exactly like inputexample.csv from the example.
-Please use the format described in [[Input file]]
+Please use the format described in ([Input file])
-2. Run CSVtoJS.py on your input file #todo:make this easy, without the need to open the code... hm.
+2. Run CSVtoJS.py on your input file
 3. Set up the PsiTurk server and run the experiment! http://psiturk.org/quick_start/
 4. After running the experiment, collect the data with download_datafiles on the PsiTurk server
 5. Run dbCSVparser.py to get nicer-looking results from trialdata.csv.
 The parsed result is produced in parsedtrialresults.csv